-Trading Restrictions
+Trading restrictions

-- 4. In addition to any prohibitions imposed under Insider Trading laws, trading by Key Management Personnel in the Company's securities is subject to the following limitations: - 4.1 No trading in the Company's securities shall take place during the closed period of two weeks preceding release of each quarterly report, half-yearly financial report, and annual report of the Company. - 4.2 No trading in the Company's securities shall take place, directly or indirectly, where it is known, or ought reasonably to have been known, by the person intending to trade, that information exists that has not been released to the ASX, and where that information is of a type that could reasonably be expected to encourage buying or selling, were that information known by others. - 4.3 The Chairman may declare other closed periods from time to time.
+Trading by Relevant Persons in the Company's securities is subject to the following limitations:

+- No trading in Company securities shall take place during the two weeks preceding release of each quarterly report, half-yearly financial report, and annual financial report of the Company. - No trading in the Company's securities shall take place, directly or indirectly, where it is known, or ought reasonably to have been known by the person intending to trade, that information exists which has not been released to the ASX and where that information is of a type that could reasonably be expected to encourage buying or selling were that information known by others. - No trading shall take place in Company securities unless prior notice is given to the Chairman [and approval is obtained from the Chairman].